 This technology could have been used to take the human species to the next level and make the world better place, but instead, all it did was make to the whole species addicted to the fake pleasures of the virtual world.

 Think about it, how many of us can actually live unplugged without feeling withdrawal?
-Probably only a few of us!
+Probably only a few!

 The hunger for LIKES